MicheleLoi/datasharing/README.md

+Ok cool.
+So, if I modify a file accidentally in my computer, and I want to revert it to the saved version online, I simply do "git checkout -- <file>".
+I do not even need to do fetch.

 That's nice.
 I managed to revert the local version to the one stored on-line through get fetch, followed by git checkout <file>.
 I wonder if there is a command to do both step at once.
 Now let's upload this change